 lines, the Fire temples may be classified into Atash Dadgah (lowest

 grade of sacred fire), Atash Adaran (Fire of fires) and Atash Behram

 (Fire of victory).

 In the Zoroastrian religion, fire and clean water signify purity.
-The largest number of Fire temples are in Mumbai where there are about 50 Fire temples!
 The basic structure and architecture of all Fire temples is much the same.
 Zoroastrian priests do not hold sermons.
 They also do not preach.
 Instead, they tend to the fire in the temple.